 agencyEA’s Insider Guide To Chicago

-Since the Experiential Marketing Summit is headed to our home base this Spring, we thought it only fair that we share our wealth of knowledge on our favorite city.
+Since Chicago Ideas Week is kicking off next week, we thought it only fair that we share our wealth of knowledge on our favorite city.
 Chicago is a city of neighborhoods, each with their own distinct personalities.
 We want to ensure you experience them like a local so we’re revealing all the hidden gems, neighborhood by neighborhood.
 Read on as our EA team members take you on a day-in-the-life tour of their communities.

 The West Loop is one of Chicago’s most popular neighborhoods.
 It’s got everything you might need, especially for the foodies among us.
 Start off your day with a cup of joe at La Colombe (try one of their awesome lattés).
 Then stroll the ever-evolving neighborhood, spending extra time at the beautiful Mary Bartelme Park.
 All that walking will make you hungry, so satisfy your inner carnivore with lunch at Green Street Smoked Meats, and then head across the street to get your relaxation on at Cowshed Spa (located in Chicago’s beautiful Soho House).
 In the afternoon, peruse Randolph Street Market where you’re sure to find a few hidden gems.
 To cap off a great West Loop day, grab drinks at The Madison Bar and Kitchen.